 When the federal census was enumerated in 1850, the family dwelled in or near Johnson Chapel in Henry Clay Township, Fayette County.
 That year, other Flanigan families living next door were John and Margaret Flanigan and Andrew and Isabella Flanigan.
 They remained in Henry Clay through the decade of the 1850s and are shown there in the 1860 census, receiving their postal mail at Somerfield, Somerset County.

 In 1880, at age 76, Job dwelled with his married daughter Mary and her husband Thomas McNear in the Grant District of Preston County, WV.
-He is presumed to have died there, but no evidence has yet to be found.
+He died in 1887.

 ~ Daughter Annabelle (Flanigan) Burnworth ~